BrightspaceUI/core/components/list/README.md

   - *none*: Show no dividers.
 - **divider-extend**: A boolean attributes that extends the length of the dividers so the space between the list item contents and the left and right edges of the list dividers.
 - **hover-effect**: When the list item is interactive (selectable or link) then this applies a hover effect for the background.
 In the selectable case it also adds background color and highlights the divider of selected items.
-- **selectable**: Makes all the items in the list selectable.

 ## Events

-- **change**: Whenever a list item is selected this `change` event will be emitted with a list of items that are current checked.
+- **d2l-list-selection-change**: Whenever a list item is selected this `change` event will be emitted with a list of items that are current selected.
-It returns `event.detial.checkedItems` which is an array that contains ref id for all selected items.
+It returns `event.detial.key` and `event.detial.selected` where `key` is the key of the element that has changed and `selected` is the boolean value that it changed to.

 ## Public Methods

-- **selectAll()**: Checks all list items if current state is `none` or `indeterminate`.
+- **toggleSelectAll()**: Checks all list items if current state is `none` or `indeterminate`.
 Removes the check from all list items if in the `all` state.
+Note this will suppress the events of items being selected.
-- **itemsChecked()**: Returns the list of ref ids of list items that are checked.
+- **getSelectedKeys()**: Returns the list of keys of list items that are selected.
-- **selectionState()**: Returns a selectableListStates that describes the current state.
+- **getSelectionState()**: Returns a selectableListStates that describes the current state.

 ## Helpers